Merc-WithaMouse/merc-withamouse.github.io/content/post/Get-OneDrive-Sync-Status-Script/Get-OneDrive-Sync-Status-Script.md

 However, during my testing phase, I realized that the provided values didn't align correctly with OneDrive's states on my machine.
 So, I rolled up my sleeves and manually tested different sync states to identify the correct attribute values and their corresponding human-readable states.

 For my testing (and ultimately my end goal), I took the reference script and adjusted it to drill down to the current users Commercial OneDrive directory.
+This allowed me (with toggling sync states multiple times) to identify the different attributes assiociated with different states.

 ```powershell
 get-childitem $ENV:OneDriveCommercial -Force -File -Recurse |